percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **deleting** state that will persist until all resources belonging to that backup are removed.

-- [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) - Update technology column in DB list table
+- [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) -  We've removed the icons from the **Technology** column in the database list table to make it visually appealing.

 - [EVEREST-1092](https://perconadev.atlassian.net/browse/EVEREST-1092) -To ensure a seamless user experience, you cannot initiate an on-demand backup while another backup is still in progress.